 For every 0.1 Volts drop below the maximum 4.2 Volts per cell that lithium-ion supports you can nearly double the charge cycle.

-If you only charge your battery to around 80% your battery can withstand 600-1000 charge cycles as compared to just 300-500 if you kept it at a 100% all the time.
+If you only charge your battery to around 80% your battery can withstand 600-1000 charge cycles as compared to just 300-500 if you kept it at 100% all the time.
 This is why you often hear people telling you to only charge your electronics to 80% battery capacity.

-So if you left your laptop plugged in charging all the time, it would significantly reduce the number of charge cycles the battery can support.
+So if you left your laptop plugged in and charging all the time, it would significantly reduce the number of charge cycles the battery can support.
 You could start seeing battery degradation before the laptop is even a year old.
 In saying that if you use your laptop on battery often then you will be using one of the charge cycles.
 If you plan on using your laptop plugged in then it is better just to leave it plugged in.
 If you often use it on battery then letting it only charge to 80% can help in the life of the battery

 Excess heat will damage a battery over time and reduce its lifetime significantly.
 Excess heat is typical when you are multitasking and have many programs open simultaneously.
 High temperatures, typically classified as being over 30 degrees Celsius, will shorten the life of a battery irrespective of any other factors.
-Simply leaving your laptop in your car on a summer’s afternoon is a bad idea.
+Simply leaving your laptop in your car on a summer afternoon is a bad idea.
 When you combine the stress of high temperature with the stress of high voltage, the effects are even worse.

 But Should I Leave It Plugged In or Not?